COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Pulmonary LCH in adults is usually single-system disease, but in a minority of patients other organs may be involved, including bone (18%), skin (13%), and diabetes insipidus (5%).
+Pulmonary LCH in adults is usually single-system disease; however, in some patients, other organs may be involved, including bone, skin, and hypothalamus/pituitary.

 The lack of clinical trials limits the ability to make evidence-based recommendations for adult patients with Langerhans cell histiocytosis (LCH).

 Most investigators have previously recommended treatment according to the guidelines for the treatment of childhood LCH.
 It is unclear, however, whether adult LCH responds as well as the childhood form of the disease.
 In addition, the drugs used in the treatment of children are not as well tolerated when used in adults.
 Excessive neurologic toxicity from vinblastine, for example, prompted closure of the LCH-A1 trial.
 Refer to the following sections of this summary for more information about the treatment of LCH in children:

 A consensus opinion reported on the evaluation and treatment of adult patients with LCH.
 Discussion continues, particularly with regard to optimal first-line therapy, with some experienced clinicians preferring to start with vinblastine and prednisone and others with alternative therapy, such as single-agent cytarabine or cladribine.[Level of evidence: 3iiiC]